Leo-project-A/Minesweeper_1.0_Racket/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Popular game of Backgammon, built with Scheme programming language
+The Popular game of Minesweeoer, built with Scheme programming language
 simple text based CLI game

 <p align="right">(<a href="#readme-top">back to top</a>)</p>